 It is very important that you contact the school before 9am if your child is going to be absent.
-The office staff follow up when this does not happen and then if necessary the Truancy Service.
+The office staff follow up when this does not happen and then if necessary the Attendance Service.
 It is also very important to inform the office of any change to phone numbers, so you can be contacted if your child is sick, hurt or there is another sort of emergency.

 Before & After School Care

 The YMCA currently run a Before and After School Care programme on our school site.
 For more information email firstname.lastname@example.org or phone 04 568 3252.

 We accept Police advice that only children ten and over should ride to school unaccompanied.
 Safety helmets are essential protection for your child and we require any child riding to or from school to wear one.
 This is still the responsibility of parents even though they are at school.

 Children are not encouraged to bring cell phones or any other valuable objects to school.
 The school takes no responsibility for them.
 If, with your permission, your child has to have a cell phone with them, then like any valuable item it must be given to the class teacher during the day.

 Children are not only encouraged to participate in the various arts but also to attend professional performances of the arts that take place here from time to time.